abhinavahluwalia/E-Commerce_Analytics-Late_Delivery_Prediction/README.md

 # Springboard-CapstoneTwo

 Repository for all data, reports, slides and python notebooks related to the Second Capstone Project for the Springboard DataScience Course.<br>
-This repository focuses on a Supply Chain Data Science project that explores the sales data of a Supply Chain company and explores it for patterns and trends in sales & profits, product categories, logistics efficacy, fraudulent transactions and much more.<br>
+This repository showcases a Supply Chain Data Science project that explores the real world sales data of a Supply Chain company for patterns and trends in sales & profits, product categories, logistics efficacy, fraudulent transactions and much more.<br>
 The end goal is to develop a machine learning model that can predict late deliveries using the transactional data available.
 Multiple classification models are compared in this regard and the best model is suggested for use.